RexxLA/rexx-repository/ARB/standards/work-in-progress/document/directives.md

 #ErrorText.31.3=

-"REPLACE must be followed by one of the',
-‘keywords <keywords>; found "<token>"'
-"NUMERIC FORM must be followed by one of the', ‘keywords <keywords>; found "<token>"'

-"PARSE must be followed by one of the',
-‘keywords <keywords>; found "<token>"'

-"UPPER must be followed by one of the',
-‘keywords <keywords>; found "<token>"'

-"ERROR must be followed by one of the',
-‘keywords <keywords>; found "<token>"'
-"NUMERIC must be followed by one of the',
-‘keywords <keywords>; found "<token>"'
-'FOREVER must be followed by one of the',
-"keywords <keywords> or nothing; found "<token>"' "PROCEDURE must be followed by the keyword',
-"EXPOSE or nothing; found "<token>"'

-"FORWARD must be followed by one of the the keywords',

-'<keywords>; found "<token>"'

-'Invalid whole number'

-'Whole numbers must fit within current DIGITS', 'setting(<value>); found "<value>"'

-'Value of repetition count expression in DO instruction',

-'must be zero or a positive whole number;',
-'found "<value>"'

-'Value of FOR expression in DO instruction',
-'must be zero or a positive whole number;',
-'found "<value>"'

-"Positional pattern of parsing template',
-'must be a whole number; found "<value>"'
-"NUMERIC DIGITS value',

-'must be a positive whole number;
-"NUMERIC FUZZ value',

-'must be zero or a positive whole number;',

-'found "<value>"'

-'Number used in TRACE setting',

-'must be a whole number; found "<value>"'

-'Operand to right of the power operator ("**")',
-'must be a whole number; found "<value>"'

-"Result of <value> % <value> operation would need',

-found "<value>"'

-‘exponential notation at current NUMERIC DIGITS <value>'

-"Result of % operation used for <value> // <value>', ‘operation would need',

-‘exponential notation at current NUMERIC DIGITS <value>'

-‘Invalid DO syntax'
+'Invalid DO syntax'
-‘Invalid use of keyword "<token>" in DO clause'
+'Invalid use of keyword "<token>" in DO clause'

-‘Invalid LEAVE or ITERATE'
+'Invalid LEAVE or ITERATE'

 'LEAVE is valid only within a repetitive DO loop' 'ITERATE is valid only within a repetitive DO loop' 'Symbol following LEAVE ("<token>") must',

-‘either match control variable of a current',
+'either match control variable of a current',

 'DO loop or be omitted'

 'Symbol following ITERATE ("<token>") must',
-‘either match control variable of a current',
+'either match control variable of a current',

 'DO loop or be omitted'

-‘Environment name too long'
+'Environment name too long'
-‘Environment name exceeds',
+'Environment name exceeds',

 #Limit EnvironmentName 'characters; found "<name>"'
 'Name or string too long'